Science

 Implementation -

-Starting with the subject content outlined in the National Curriculum Programme of Study, we use Collins Snap Science, which ensures coverage and progression across the key stages.
+Starting with the subject content outlined in the National Curriculum Programme of Study, we use Plan Bee, which ensures coverage and progression across the key stages.
 Science is taught weekly allowing children to develop their knowledge and skills effectively whilst also maintaining knowledge from previous learning.
 At the beginning of each science lesson, previous knowledge and vocabulary is rehearsed.

 In our medium-term plans, we set out key concepts that are developed during each topic.
 Each topic begins with a knowledge web which is built upon in science lessons and reflected upon at the end of the topic.
 Teachers plan activities and resources with scientific enquiry at its core, enabling children to develop their skills and knowledge simultaneously.
 Teachers use many forms of formative assessment to monitor understanding and plan the next steps for children which are personal to them.